-Despite the accomplishments in international education to date through NDEA Tible VI and Fulbright Mayo, as well as through a dozen Federal programs, the special contributions other efeller, and Carnegle, Jarly Ford nr on their own initiative tutionsthroughout ano widuale the country of there is clearly an enormous challenge ahead to ensure that every student at every level is educated about the world in which he or she already lives.
-Today, only a small number at any contemporary level receives any formal instruction about the world, include the provide the provide the provided the provi available deals with yesterday's world, not today's and tomorrow's.
+Despite the substantial accomplishments in international education on their own initiative throughout, there is clearly an enormous challenge ahead to ensure that every student at every level is educated about the world in which he or she already lives.
+Today, only a small number of any level receive any formal instruction about the contemporary world.
+Much of what little is available deals with yesterday's world, not today's and tomorrow's.